perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 - **Important notes for lab budget planning:**
 	- Use past investigation expenses to extract expected future costs
 	- Estimate number of computer cases the lab expects to examine
-	- Use statistics to determine type of
+	- Use statistics to determine type of computer crimes more likely to occur
+		- **Why?**
+			- Better estimate the resources required
+- **What to check when setting up investigative lab for a private company?*
+	- Hardware and software inventory
+	- Reported problems from last year
+	- Future development in computing technology
+	- Time management
+		- major issue when deciding which software and hardware to choose

+#### Acquiring Certification and Training
+- **Reasons:**
+	- It is important to stay relevant and update skills through relevant training
+-